China accuses us of unilateralism, protectionism and economic intimidation with prices - ExBulletin

 Beijing had announced a multitude of countermeasures for Trumps prices.
 As part of these measures, China has suspended imports of sorghum, poultry and conduct of certain American companies and has put more export controls on rare earthly minerals, essential for various technologies, while launching the World Trade Organization.

-We do not know if the chief of China, Xi Jinping, will meet Trump to conclude an agreement on the prices.
+We do not know if the leader of Chinas, Xi Jinping, will meet Trump to conclude an agreement on the prices.
 Lin has led questions about a possible meeting to other departments.

 Pressure and threats are not the way to manage China.
 China will firmly protect its legitimate rights and interests, added Lin.

-Note: This article has been corrected to reflect the title of Linen Jians as spokesperson for the Ministry of Foreign Affairs, not the spokesman for Foreign Affairs.